Kiel: Transport

 Kiel is situated near an important pan-European motorway, the A7, which connects northern Europe with central and southern Europe.

 The central railway station, Kiel Hauptbahnhof, has hourly trains to Hamburg, Lübeck, Flensburg, and Husum.
 The Intercity Express (ICE) connects Kiel with Berlin, Frankfurt, Cologne and Munich.
 There are 8 regional railway stations within the city proper, which are connected with each other, the main railway station Kiel Hbf and other stations by regional trains, which can be used within the boundaries of the city with a normal bus ticket.

-The city's bus service is provided by local company KVG.
-Autokraft and Verkehrsbetriebe Kreis Plön providing regional bus service, and the Schlepp- und Fährgesellschaft Kiel provides public transport on the fjord with ferries.
+The city's bus service is provided by the local company KVG.
+Autokraft and Verkehrsbetriebe Kreis Plön provide regional bus service, and the Schlepp- und Fährgesellschaft Kiel provides public transport on the fjord with ferries.